aspose-total/Aspose.Total-Products/total/en/cpp/conversion/wordml-to-xls/_index.md

                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">When it comes to using the WORDML to XLS converter, the speed of the conversion process will depend largely on the size of your WORDML file.
 For smaller files, the conversion can be completed in just a few seconds, making it incredibly fast and efficient.
 However, larger files may take a bit longer to convert.<br />

-If you're planning to integrate the WORDML to XLS conversion code into your .NET application, the speed and efficiency of the conversion process will also depend on how well you've optimized your application.
+If you're planning to integrate the WORDML to XLS conversion code into your C++ application, the speed and efficiency of the conversion process will also depend on how well you've optimized your application.
 By ensuring that your application is optimized for the conversion process, you can help ensure that your WORDML files are converted to XLS format quickly and accurately.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">